Greece: Weather Overview

 There are, however, very varying weather patterns across the country dictated by the topography and distance from the coast.
 The high mountains, for example, have a very different climate to the islands; inland areas see more pronounced seasons than coastal areas; the south is hotter and drier than the north.

+The Greek Islands are where most holidaymakers choose to go.
+A Mediterranean climate prevails with long, hot, dry summers and mild, wet winters.
 Summer weather in the islands begins in May with daily highs in the mid-20s.
 By July the daytime temperature is often in the 30s.
 July and August are the peak summer months when the temperature will rarely drop below 20°C even at night.
-Fortunately, the islands are visited by the cooling "meltemi" winds - sea breezes that blow from the north and north-west.
+Fortunately, the islands are visited by the cooling "Meltemi" winds - sea breezes that blow from the north and north-west.
 The winds are strongest in July and August when they are needed the most.